input-output-hk/cardano-docs.iohk.io/_docs/protocols/p2p.md

 ## Binary representation of messages

 Every message is represented as a binary string with length of at most 1200 bytes (so that it wouldn't exceed IPv6 datagram size).
-A special case is *RETURN\_NODES*: if it exceeds 1200 bytes, the node list is splitted into several packages.
-The number of packages is represented with a single byte.
+A special case is *RETURN\_NODES*: if it exceeds 1200 bytes, the node list is split into several messages.
+The number of messages is represented with a single byte.

 Each package is a concatenation of the following binary sequences for each peer: